University of Hawaiʻi at Mānoa Campus Center Expansion & Warrior Recreation Center

 The Project received LEED Gold Certification.
 Design features include floor-to-ceiling windows with large canopy overhangs on the southern facade, solar shading devices along the eastern and western facades, and clerestory window monitors on the upper roof of the gym area on the north facing side of the building to take advantage of sunlight.
 The project was designed to maintain natural stormwater flows by installing a partially vegetated roof of native ‘ākulikuli and landscaping the perimeter of the WRC with laua‘e, bamboo, and ‘ulu.
 The stormwater drainage system was designed to collect and store rainfall in underground storage tanks (60,000 gallons) for non-potable reuse, primarily landscape irrigation.

-Disciplines Provided: Civil and Traffic Engineering
+Services Provided: Civil Engineering, Transportation & Traffic Engineering

-award-icon AWARDS
+AWARDS

 2015 Engineering Excellence Honor Award, American Council of Engineering Companies of Hawai‘i